freedomlayer/offset/doc/docs/atomic_proposal.md

 The only way for the buyer to cancel a transaction is by never sending a Confirmation message to the seller.

+## Fragmented/Multi-Route transactions

+Sometimes it might not be possible to send a payment along a single route.
+In such cases it is useful to send the transaction along multipe routes.
+The protocol allows sending a payment along multiple routes atomically.
+This is done as follows:

+1. Buyer gets an Invoice from the seller for a certain amount of credits.
+2. Buyer sends a RequestSendFundsOp along a route.
+3. A ResponseSendFundsOp or a CancelSendFundsOp message is returned.
+4. Go back to (2) until the wanted amount of credits is acheived (for paying the invoice).
+5. Buyer sends a Confirmation message containing a list of all RequestConfirmation-s for all the requests that got a valid response.
+6. Seller verifies the Confirmation message.
+If valid, the payment is accepted and the goods are handed to the buyer.
+7. The Seller sends back CommitOp messages for all requests.
+8. Any CommitOp message can be used to create a valid Receipt.
+(Two diferent constructed receipts will have the same invoiceId but different responseHash).

 ## Extra: Non-atomic payment without Confirmation